So, yeah … the boyfriend (David loves it when I call him that) and I traveled to Toronto over New Year’s.

 On New Year’s Eve (Monday), I went and toured Casa Loma while David and Andrew ventured into Chinatown for lunch and a return visit to the video game store we had come across the day before.

 Casa Loma was pretty sweet.
 I love grand old mansions.
 It would have been better had there not been 5,000 kids running around due to their holiday Nutcracker presentation that was still going on.
-One of the thing I had not realized was just how many movie have been filmed there.
+One of the things I had not realized was just how many movies have been filmed there.

 After the tour, it was back to Andrew and Kathleen’s for a low-key New Year’s Eve with takeout Thai and junk food.
 It was this night that I tried All Dressed chips and fell in love with them.
 Canada really does rock!
 I really dug the Canadian New Year’s Eve celebration that was on the CBC.
 It’s much nicer than that overdone Time Square insanity.
 Nice thing too is that the TTC (Toronto’s mass transit system) was free from 7 pm until 7 am.
 So, we got a free ride back to the hotel.